moniq/simple-tasks-app/README.md

 # Tasks App

-This is a simple tasks applications.
+This is a simple tasks project.
 This django  project requires Python 3.6, Django version 2.2.5 and SQLite3 database.